-With more than 200 items on display, two new films and 10 audiovisual stations with news and documentary footage, this exhibition highlights the first major civil rights law passed by Congress after Reconstruction.
-At the Jefferson Building.
+With more than 200 items on display, two new films and 10 audiovisual stations with news and documentary footage, this exhibition highlights the first major civil rights law passed by Congress since Reconstruction.
+At the Jefferson Building, Southwest Gallery.

 You have chosen to submit a user review for possible removal by our editorial staff due to its offensive or inappropriate nature.
 Please confirm that you would like the review submitted for evaluation.
 If our editors find that the review does not fall within our user review guidelines, then it will be removed promptly.